What is the Outreach Program?

 The Outreach Program commenced in 2009 and works closely with a number of other services in Alice Springs to provide a strong support network to women experiencing domestic violence.

 The Outreach team provides free support to any woman in Alice Springs who has experienced, or continues to experience, domestic violence.
+The service also travels in Central Australia to remote communities Yeundumu, Papunya, Ti Tree and Hermannsburg.

 The Program is a flexible service that is catered to the particular needs of each individual client.
 Workers provide general advocacy and practical support to women to ensure they receive the full benefits of the services available to them.